gisberger/flood_census/README.md

 ## Future Enhancements

-- **ATKIS building footprint integration:** Distributing population to residential building polygons instead of a 100m grid would significantly improve spatial precision and allow direct comparison with the official BfG methodology.
+- **ALKIS building footprint integration:** Distributing population to residential building polygons instead of a 100m grid would significantly improve spatial precision and allow direct comparison with the official BfG methodology.
 - **Flood depth analysis:** Incorporating the LfU's water depth rasters (Wassertiefenkarten) would enable damage potential estimation, not just exposure counting.
 - **Contamination pathway analysis:** Overlaying flood zones with Trinkwasserschutzgebiete and hydrogeological permeability data (HÜK250) to identify where floodwater may infiltrate into drinking water aquifers - a separate analysis currently in development.